 "Excellent on her feet and punching above her weight in terms of her year of call."
 Legal 500 2020

-Caroline's clinical negligence practice includes advising clients on prospects of success and case management, drafting pleadings and high value schedules of loss and pursuing matters to trial.
+Caroline's clinical negligence practice includes advising clients on prospects of success and case management, drafting pleadings, compiling high value schedules of loss and pursuing matters to trial.

-After graduating from Clare College, Cambridge, Caroline worked as a relief and development professional for six years in the UK, Pakistan, Indonesia and Rwanda.
-Since being called to the bar, she has remained interested in international law and in 2013 spent three months as a visiting research associate at the Harvard Law School Project on Disability focusing on how the UN Convention on the Rights of Persons with Disabilities can be used to further the rights of the disabled.
+After graduating from Clare College, Cambridge University, Caroline worked as a relief and development professional for six years in the UK, Pakistan, Indonesia and Rwanda.
+In 2010, Caroline was instructed to visit Afghanistan to prepare witness statements in preparation for an inquest.
+In 2013 Caroline spent three months as a visiting research associate at the Harvard Law School Project on Disability focusing on how the UN Convention on the Rights of Persons with Disabilities can be used to further the rights of the disabled.